pensjonatus/flash-fiction/blog/one-of-their-breakfasts.md

 ---
-title: 'One of Their Breakfasts'
+title: One of Their Breakfasts
 date: '2013-08-03'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 He was already sitting at the kitchen table with a bowl of cereal.
 She came in